The Cheapest One Way Canberra to Brisbane Flights.

 Did you know...

-- Canberra to Brisbane, the shortest return flight is 1 hours and 40 minutes, going through
+- Canberra to Brisbane, the quickest one-way flight is 1 hours and 40 minutes on Tigerair Australia

-- The distance between Brisbane and Canberra is 955 kilometres.
+- The distance from Brisbane to Canberra is 955 kilometres.